Dirini: Systematics and taxonomy

 Per Peña & Wahlberg, 2008, the tribe is around 25 million years old.
 The divergence of Dirini and Melanitini occurred between 23 and 47 million years ago (Ma).
 The initial point of radiation for the tribe was just before or at the Oligocene-Miocene transition around 29-24 Ma.
 The seven genera of the tribe were described as "convincingly monophyletic" by Price et al., reflected in the morphological and biological homogeneity of the genera that contain more than a single species, with the relative diversity in the morphological and biological sense between the various genera.

 Manataria hercyna is supported by several studies to be sister to the Dirini.

 The most stable group within the Satyrinae is the sister group relationship between Dirini and Melanitini, having been recovered in studies by Peña et al. 2006, Peña and Wahlberg 2008, Wahlberg et al. 2009, and Price et al. 2010.
 Manataria hercyna was confirmed to be a sister taxon of the tribe, with that relationship supported by previous analyses Peña et al. in 2006, and Peña & Wahlberg in 2008.
 Studies showed that Manataria would be placed into the Melanitini, but its placement would render Melanitini paraphyletic, which suggests that it would be best to either place Manataria into its own tribe or within the Dirini.
 The relationship between Manataria and the remainder of the Dirini was described by Price et al. as "odd", due to the former's Neotropical distribution compared to the tribe's Afrotropical distribution, and its estimated divergence from the remainder of the tribe 40 Ma from the present.
-This would mean that divergence had occurred when South America was several thousand kilometers from the African coast, which is a process that has occurred similarly for the amphisbaenid lizards, platyrrine monkeys and caviomorph rodents, suggesting an underlying process in a westward direction.
+This would mean that divergence had occurred when South America was several thousand kilometers from the African coast, which is a process that has occurred similarly for the amphisbaenid lizards, platyrrhine monkeys and caviomorph rodents, suggesting an underlying process in a westward direction.

 The following phylogenetic trees are adapted from Wahlberg and Brower, 2011: